xamidi/github-followership-scammers/README.md

 **I will *not* add people to this list whose actions I have not witnessed myself.**
 But I encourage you to create your own lists based on your experiences.
 Feel free to fork or partially copy this repository.

+Users with large images have set their profile to private, in which case I refer to (non-shrinkable) archived images.

 ###### List of Scammers

 |                | User            | Name<sup>✻</sup> |